UniversalViewer/universalviewer/README.md

 - Fork the repository and [run the examples from source](#-getting-started)
 - Get familiar with [Code of Conduct](https://github.com/UniversalViewer/universalviewer/blob/main/CODE_OF_CONDUCT.md)
 - Read our [guide to contributing](https://github.com/UniversalViewer/universalviewer/blob/main/CONTRIBUTING.md)
-- Find an issue to work on and submit a pull request
+- Find an issue to work on and submit a pull request to [issues page](https://github.com/UniversalViewer/universalviewer/issues)
-  - First time contributing to open source?
-Pick a [good first issue](https://github.com/universalviewer/universalviewer/labels/good%20first%20issue) to get you familiar with GitHub contributing process.
-  - First time contributing to the UV?
-Pick a [beginner friendly issue](https://github.com/universalviewer/universalviewer/labels/beginners) to get you familiar with codebase and our contributing process.
-  - Want to become a Committer?
-Solve an issue showing that you understand UV objectives and architecture.
-[Here](https://github.com/universalviewer/universalviewer/labels/help%20wanted) is a good list to start.
 - Could not find an issue?
 Look for bugs, typos, and missing features.

 ![Contributors](https://raw.githubusercontent.com/UniversalViewer/assets/master/contributors.jpg "Contributors")